vuejs/vuepress/docs/guide/migration.md

 Files in this directory will not be registered as Vue components automatically.

-You need to register your components manually in `.vuepress/clientAppEnhance.{js,ts}`.
+You need to use `@vuepress/plugin-register-components`, or register your components manually in `.vuepress/clientAppEnhance.{js,ts}`.

 #### .vuepress/theme/